vanus-labs/docs/user-manual/how-to/use-gcloud-functions.md

 The following params are also required:

-1. `sink`: your cloud function URL.
+1. `sink`: your Cloud Function URL.
 2. `credential-type` is must be "gcloud".
 3. `credential` is a file which save your gcloud [service account].